 Southern California Rental Housing Association conducts annual surveys to gain a better understanding of the rental housing industry in Southern California.

 The Vacancy and Rental Rate Survey

-The Southern California Rental Housing Association conducts the Vacancy and Rental Rate Survey twice a year and publishes the results in June (Spring Survey) and December (Fall Survey) to provide a “snapshot” of industry conditions.
+The Southern California Rental Housing Association conducts the Vacancy and Rental Rate Survey each year and publishes the results in June (Spring Survey) to provide a “snapshot” of industry conditions.
 As one of the oldest and most comprehensive surveys of its kind, we solicit responses from a range of property sizes, ages, and amenity levels to most closely reflect the variety of rental housing available to area residents.

 The Apartment Availability Index Surveys uses a sample of full-time rental property owners and managers to determine the number of vacant units and the number of units on notice to vacate representing the total number of units available.
 The results of this survey act as an early indicator of industry activity and provides another gauge of the overall availability of rental housing in Southern California.

 If you are a current SCRHA member, you will need to login to your account to access the comprehensive survey.
 Non-Members will need to create a guest account to download their purchase.